Adebayomide/Road-Accident-Analysis-PowerBI-/README.md

 The Road Accident Dashboard is a comprehensive visual analysis of road accidents in the United Kingdom for the years 2021 and 2022.
 It provides valuable insights into various aspects of road accidents, including casualties, vehicle types, trends, urban/rural differentiations, locations, road types, and light conditions.
 This ReadMe document serves as a guide to understand and interpret the information presented in the dashboard.

+# Dataset
+The file can be downloaded from https://drive.google.com/drive/folders/1pCNs-TRPznlbAn712gAGy7XfBnWs2QJm

 # Dashboard Sections

 **1. Total Current Year Casualties**